 All Chrome users can agree with the fact that working with multiple tabs is a tricky business.
 You often end up closing an important tab that you were working on.
 Moreover, sometimes you realize that you still need those webpages that were just closed.
 Almost all popular browsers offer a way to reopen the last closed tab or group of tabs.

 It has been a busy year for Google as the search giant has been testing a plethora of changes in its services and products.
-We have seen that most of these changes were concerned with its Chrome browser.
+We have seen that most of these changes, such as the removal of the overlay scrollbar, etc, were concerned with its Chrome browser.

 Google recently rolled out a stable channel update (78.0.3904.97) for all platforms.
 Notably, besides all new features released in this version, Google removed the Undo closed tab option from the tab context menu of the browser.